roland-rad-lab/MoCaSeq/LRZ.md

 # Here we download a tiny test genome and annotation (tiny.human)
 # We also add the --tiny flag to skip steps that break with too little data
+# Note that here we only use the charliecloud profile, so nothing will be submitted to slurm (see the next example)

 mkdir /gpfs/scratch/pn29ya/${USER}/${USER}/test